jlizier/linsync/cluster/README.md

 # Example - recreating Figure 4 from the paper

 The parameters file `figure4aParametersCluster.m` is provided for use on the cluster, specifying only 10 repeats per job.
-It is almost the same as that supplied in `../2023-AnalyticRelationshipPaper`.
+It is almost the same as that supplied in `../2023-AnalyticRelationshipPaper` for short single-threaded runs.
 Also see how a parameter argument will be substituted as `[@P1]` in the results file name, this ensures the parallel jobs all write to different results files.
 So we copy that here as `parameters.m` for the cluster scripts to use:
 ```shell